Gour Kingdom: Mass migration period

 The 11th King of Gour was Govinda-Rana Kesava Deva, also known as the Ripuraj Gopi Govinda.
 He became king in 990 AD after the death of his father, Narayan Deva.
 He is considered to be one of the greatest kings of Gour.
 In 1027, he constructed a towering stone Krishna temple on the Kangsa-Nisudhana hill (which became the hillock of the Civil Surgeon's Bungalow during British rule).
 A famed patron of Hinduism, he hosted hundreds of Brahmins and Vedic scholars from Mithila and other parts of the subcontinent, employing them upon the services of temples in his kingdom.
-They were given thousands of acres of land each in over hundreds of villages across the kingdom.
-A yajna was performed in front of Bateshwar Shiva (in modern-day Bondor Bazar) which lasted for a whole year, distributing gold equivalent to his body weight.
+He performed a yajna, distributing gold equivalent to his body weight.
 The Brahmins who had migrated from Kamarupa were experienced in seafaring and navies.
 They built nine ships (navadinga), some being two-storied and with up to 120 oars.
 These boats; Chali, Hali, Jilkar, Hakaluka, Makarasya, Chatali, Damuria, Barua and Baral are said to be what the modern-day haors of Sylhet take their names from.
 The Navadinga boasted the power of Gour's kings who would use them when warring with neighbouring petty kingdoms as well as for trade.
 Kesava is also recognised for heavily improving the kingdom's infantry, cavalry, navy and elephant power.
 He practiced polygyny and had two sons, Jadava and Kangsa from his first wife, Kamala.
 After invading the kingdom of Kuchunia to his north ruled by Uraj Mardan, he also married Mardan's daughter Chandana and had a son with her named Ishan Deva.
 After the death of Srichandra of eastern Bengal's Chandra dynasty, Kesava took advantage and conquered the southern parts of the Sylhet region; extending the Gour kingdom south of the Kushiyara River.